gvsu-cis641/base/meetings/GVSU-CIS641-Squad-2022-10-01.md

 Discussion points:

-* Discussed about the use cases for the projects
+* Discussed about the overview on the project
-* About the requirements for the system
+* Discussed about Which software would work best

 Goals for next week (include responsibilities)

-* To focus on the html css development part
+* To work the use case and activity diagrams
-* To work on the login page of the project
+* To work on the html, css, javascipt concepts